ansys/pyoptislang/doc/source/user_guide/index.rst

 If the project file exists, it is opened; otherwise, a new project file is created on the specified path.
-Please note that the :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` function should be executed when the :class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance is no more needed.
+Please note that :class:`Optislang <ansys.optislang.core.optislang.Optislang>` instance should be gracefully terminated either via :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` or :func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` when it's no longer in use.

+Difference in these termination methods is that method :func:`dispose() <ansys.optislang.core.optislang.Optislang.dispose>` only terminates connection with optiSLang server, method
+:func:`shutdown() <ansys.optislang.core.optislang.Optislang.shutdown>` additionally sends command
+to terminate server, which is necessary when (server is started locally by instance of :class:`Optislang <ansys.optislang.core.optislang.Optislang>` with parameter `shutdown_on_finished=False` or connected to a remote optiSLang server) AND termination of optiSLang server is requested.

 The :class:`Optislang <ansys.optislang.core.Optislang>` class provides several functions which enable to control or query the project.
 The following example shows how to open an existing project